 In May 2014, the FASB issued a comprehensive new revenue recognition standard in Topic 606, Revenue from Contracts with Customers, that supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and industry-specific guidance in Subtopic 932-605, Extractive Activities-Oil and Gas-Revenue Recognition.
 The core principle of the new guidance is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for transferring those goods or services.
 The new standard also requires significantly expanded disclosure regarding the qualitative and quantitative information of an entity's nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The standard creates a five-step model that requires companies to exercise judgment when considering the terms of a contract and all relevant facts and circumstances.
-The standard allows for several transition methods: (i) a full retrospective adoption in which the standard is applied to all of the periods presented, or (ii) a modified retrospective adoption in which the standard is applied to all of the periods new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation issues of the revenue standard's application impact to individual financial statement line items.
-In March, April, May and December 2016, the FASB issued new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation issues of the new revenue standard: (i) to clarify the implementation guidance on principal versus agent considerations, (ii) to clarify the identification of performance obligations and the licensing implementation guidance and (iii) to address certain issues in the guidance on assessing collectability, presentation of sales taxes, noncash consideration and completed contrac
+The standard allows for several transition methods: (i) a full retrospective adoption in which the standard is applied to all of the periods presented, or (ii) a modified retrospective adoption in which the standard is applied only to the most current period presented in the financial statements, including additional disclosures of the standard's application impact to individual financial statement line items.
+In March, April, May and December 2016, the FASB issued new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation issues of the new revenue standard: (i) to clarify the implementation guidance on principal versus agent considerations, (ii) to clarify the identification of performance obligations and the licensing implementation guidance and (iii) to address certain issues in the guidance on assessing collectability, presentation of sales taxes, noncash consideration and completed contracts and contract modifications at transition.